7 Reasons Why the Financial Advice You’re Reading Online Is Wrong for YOU!

 6. Observation Bias

 Observation bias is the tendency to see what we want to see and to ignore the rest.
-Every author has a unique way to approach a situation, to apply a specific investment strategy or even have specific research method they use to research a topic.
+Every author has a unique way to approach a situation, to apply a specific investment strategy or even have a specific research method they use to research a topic.
 While these techniques and plans may be useful for the author, it doesn’t guarantee it will be adequate for you, or your family.
 For every individual that struck it rich with [insert strategy of choice], there is someone who has failed using the same approach.

 7. Bad Ideas Are Easy To Sell

 There is a disconnect between the advice that people want to read and the advice they should actually follow.
 Case in point: Newt Gingrich and his moon “sex” base.
-As the county was begging to recover from the great recession, it would seem that proposing to spend billions of dollars on a moon base for honeymooners to experience weightlessness would be political suicide.
+As the county was beginning to recover from the great recession, it would seem that proposing to spend billions of dollars on a moon base for honeymooners to experience weightlessness would be political suicide.
 Rather than getting laughed off the stage in 2012, Newt Gingrich received thunderous applause, and in 2015 Jeb Bush said Newt’s idea was “cool.”
 We see in politics the more outrageous, the idea the more people seem to love it.

 Consumers don’t just make this mistake when voting in the polls; they make it when voting with their wallets as well.
 Headlines like, “Pay Down Your Debt Slowly but Surely” and, “Build Up Wealth Consistently and Safely Over Time” are unlikely to receive much fanfare.
 I once asked a blogger why he hated a certain strategy and his response was “I don’t hate it, but decisive headlines get the clicks.”
 As a result, much of the financial content produced is written for consumption, not necessarily to provide actionable advice.